 Ginger is also useful for non-fiction and non-English writers.

 Yes!
 This writing tutor does the job if you’re on a budget.
 That said, I always recommend printing out longer pieces of writing (more than 1,000 words) and hiring a proofreader for books.

 What’s the best free grammar checker on the internet?

 Consider SpellCheckPlus as a writing tutor for checking writing on the go.
 If you’re a blogger or use WordPress, install the Jetpack plugin and turn on After the Deadline.

 It’s my tool of choice.
 Check out my Grammarly review and claim a discount.

-I’m looking for an online grammar checker that’s not Grammarly.
+I’m looking for online grammar checker tools that are not Grammarly.
 What should I pick?

 Ginger is the most comparable.
 Alternatively, consider WhiteSmoke.